I am off of Facebook. And Twitter. And Snapchat.

 With a fresh perspective, I can fully enjoy this beautiful part of the country I now visit often.

-This past weekend, my boyfriend came to finally meet my Dad, and we got to spend a day driving through Gatlinburg into the Smokies.
+This past weekend, I visited my family, and we got to spend a day driving through Gatlinburg into the Smokies.
 Even at the height of tourist season when the locals avoid the mountains, the views of the land made the entire journey worthwhile.

 Throughout my travels, I have learned adventure, wanderlust, exploration, (pick a random overused adjective) doesn’t have to be in a faraway place.
 It can be in your own backyard.
 I mean, have you seen the gorge Pinterest photos of extravagant tents set up for backyard sleepovers, hello!